-Benefit Description You Pay Reconstructive surgery (cont.)
-High Option Standard Option All stages of breast reconstruction surgery following a mastectomy, such as: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses; and surgical bras and replacements (see Orthopedic and prosthetic devices for coverage) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Note: We pay for internal breast prostheses as orthopedic and prosthetic devices, see Section 5(a).
-Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the admission. • Gender reassignment surgery to treat gender dysphoria may be eligible for benefits when the following plan criteria are met: 1) the eligible patient is 18 or older; 2) the patient has confirmed gender dysphoria supported by a qualified mental health professional; 3) the patient has completed a recognized program of transgender identity treatment (i.e. 12 months of continuous hormonal therapy), as determined by the plan; and 4) prior authorization for the surgery has been obtained even if the proposed treatment is outside of the 50 United States (contact Cigna/CareAllies at 800-887-9735; see Section 3, Other services).
-Covered surgical procedures are limited to: Female-to-male gender reassignment: Breast surgery (i.e., initial mastectomy, breast reduction); Hysterectomy and salpingo-oophorectomy; Vaginectomy (including colpectomy, metoidioplasty, phalloplasty, urethroplasty, urethromeatoplasty) Male-to-female gender reassignment: Orchiectomy; Vaginoplasty (including colovaginoplasty, penectomy, labiaplasty, clitoroplasty, vulvoplasty, penile skin inversion, repair of introitus, construction of vagina with graft, coloproctostomy)
+Benefit Description You Pay After the calendar year deductible Reconstructive surgery (cont.)
+High Option Standard Option All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses; and surgical bras and replacements (see Orthopedic and prosthetic devices for coverage) Note: We pay for internal breast prostheses as orthopedic and prosthetic devices, see Section 5(a).
+Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the admission.
+Gender reassignment surgery to treat gender dysphoria may be eligible for benefits when the following plan critteria are met: 1) the eligible patient is 18 or older; 2) the patient has confirmed gender dysphoria supported by a qualified mental health professional; 3) the patient has completed a recognized program of transgender identity treatment (i.e. 12 months of continuous hormonal therapy), as determined by the plan; and 4) prior authorization for the surgery has been obtained even if the proposed treatment is outside of the 50 United States (contact Cigna/CareAllies at 800-887-9735; see Section 3, Other services).
+Covered surgical procedures are limited to: Female-to-male gender reassignment: Breast surgery (i.e., initial mastectomy, breast reduction); Hysterectomy and salpingo-oophorectomy; Vaginectomy (including colpectomy, metoidioplasty, phalloplasty, urethroplasty, urethromeatoplasty) Male-to-female gender reassignment: Orchiectomy; Vaginoplasty (including colovaginoplasty, penie skin inversion, repair of introitus, construction of vagina with graft, coloproctostomy) PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount